mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 ---

 There was a sense of humility or perhaps a feeling of unimportance as I returned home.
 I didn't blame Tiggu for her perspective.
 She was born of the same caste my parents came from; taught to accept their roles in life as farmers or parents.
-If they tried to do somethiinig else with their life, they would be met with endless criticism from their family for burdening everyone with their risks.
+If they tried to do something else with their life, they would be met with endless criticism from their family for burdening everyone with their risks.
 I like to imagine that Tiggu tried to branch out once, but would never admit it.
 Perhaps she was making sure that I wouldn't make her mistakes.

 I took my boots and trousers off and left them next to the door, where the clay from countless planting days had painted a spot on the mossy pathway, and fled immediately to the dew column at the center of our home.
 My scent glands picked up the aroma of the anomin plants I had been cultivating in my room.
 They led me in, as if expecting me to return.
 With a sigh, I took it all in as if seeing it for the first time: my small cup collection, the hang drying pohua, my mother's dusty old lanterns, and the anomin filling the air with its resins and oils.
 But still I was unsettled.
 As with all things in my life, it felt temporary.
 Like some fantastic dream that I would one day be awoken from, abruptly and without warning.